Can Men Be Part of Wicca?

 I wish there were an easy answer for this, and one that didn't set men's hackles up.
 But the fact is that this culture is formed on abuse of women, both subtle and overt.
 Consequently, it's not surprising that many women don't feel comfortable in intimate, vulnerable sacred spaces with men.

-Add to that the trouble many men have, with their own power.
+Add to that the trouble many men have with their own power.
 It's common for men to "take up the space," squeezing others out to the edges, with no idea whatsoever that they're doing it.
+Men tend to speak louder and more frequently, and are listened to more — which squeezes women to the edges, even when it's not consciously intended.

 Or conversely, some men abdicate their power out of a desire to not dominate the group, but end up acting out with passive aggressiveness or other balancing mechanisms.
 After all, being powerless is not an improvement over dominating.